Development

 Encoded: caf%C3%A9%20r%C3%A9sum%C3%A9

-URL encoding solves three critical problems:
+URL encoding exists to solve three specific problems:

 • ? - Starts the query string